KaneCohen/cronus/README.md

 UTC Mode
 ======

-Charon has a very useful feature when working with multiple timezones - UTC mode.
+Cronus has a very useful feature when working with multiple timezones - UTC mode.
 When this mode is enabled, current datetime object will be altered to show UTC time without any timezone modifications.